List of Coronation Street characters introduced in 2016: Lauren

 Lauren, played by Shannon Flynn, made her first on-screen appearance on 4 March 2016.
 Lauren and Shelley bully Bethany Platt (Lucy Fallon): Lauren pulls Bethany's hair and makes remarks about Bethany and her mother Sarah Platt (Tina O'Brien); sends cruel messages with Shelley to Bethany online; and follows Bethany home with some of her friends, but Luke intervenes and forces them to leave.
-When Sarah learns of Bethany's bullying, she visits Lauren at her home and confronts both Lauren and her mother (Lisa Moore).
+When Sarah learns of Bethany's bullying, she visits Lauren at her home and confronts both Lauren and Lorane (Lisa Moore).
 Lauren and her friends steal Bethany's phone and on another occasion, they insult Bethany's brother, Harry, calling him unplanned and ugly, which causes Bethany's uncle Nick to lose his temper at Lauren, shouting at her and throwing her swim bag on the pavement, damaging an expensive bottle of shampoo.
 Lauren apologises to Bethany, but the latter learns it is insincere when Lauren and her gang taunt Bethany about Sarah's mental health, but leave when Anna arrives.

 Later in 2016, Lauren harasses Bethany at the local gym, causing Bethany to lash out at her.
 The gym's manager and Anna's son, Gary Windass (Mikey North), appears and forces Lauren to leave.
 During a meeting at school, Lauren and Bethany are suspended after Lauren tricks their headmaster into thinking that Bethany is bullying her.
 Lauren later harasses Bethany at her great-grandmother Audrey Roberts' (Sue Nicholls) salon, but Bethany's uncle David Platt (Jack P. Shepherd) offers to bury the hatchet by giving Lauren a free haircut.
 After sending Bethany out to get coffee, David cuts off Lauren's hair and threatens to cut her throat if she hurts Bethany again, causing Lauren to flee the salon.
 Lauren later calls the police on David, but he lies that Lauren changed her mind on her haircut halfway through, with his story being backed up by Gemma Winter (Dolly-Rose Campbell).
 Lauren is later expelled from school after several other girls in Bethany's year group come forward and admit that Lauren has been terrorising them as well.
 Lauren's father Phil (James Doherty) later beats up David for hacking off Lauren's hair.